ldecicco-USGS/owi-blog/content/fileOptions.md

 attr(readr_df$requested_date, "tzone") <- "America/New_York"
 ```

-`readr` also must be read entirely in memory so “Read and Filter” times
-are mostly driven by “Read”.
-If there’s a known, continuous set of rows,
-you can use the arguments “skip” and “n\_max” to pull just what you
-need.
-However, that is not flexible enough for most of our needs, so I
-am not including that in this evaluation.
+`readr` also must be read entirely in memory so "Read and Filter" times are mostly driven by "Read".
+If there's a known, continuous set of rows, you can use the arguments "skip" and "n\_max" to pull just what you need.
+However, that is not flexible enough for most of our needs, so I am not including that in this evaluation.

 ``` r
 min_bytes <- 100000